mschn/wissl/README.md

 The server side component is a Java application that indexes music files and exposes it using HTTP/REST/JSON.

-The Wissl server runs by default in an embedded mode that contains an HTML5 web client that can play music on the server using HTML5 or Flash audio.
+The Wissl server runs by default in an embedded mode that contains a Javascript web application that can play music on the server using HTML5 or Flash audio.

 Wissl is designed with home users in mind and aims to be simple and easy to use.